TTIP is a threat to democracy, standards and jobs

 ISDS is a legal system, run entirely by corporate lawyers, which allows corporations to sue governments if they think legislation will impede future profits.
 It is a system that has been implemented in other trade deals previously and we can see the injustices it brings:

 - Tobacco giant Philip Morris has sued Australia for introducing plain packaging on cigarettes

 - Philip Morris also sued Uruguay for simply printing a health warning on cigarette packets

 - Waste and energy company Veolia sued Egypt for introducing a minimum wage

 - Argentina was sued for freezing energy prices to protect consumers following the country’s financial collapse

-But removing ISDS will not make TTIP an acceptable deal.
+But even removing ISDS from TTIP will not make it an acceptable deal.

 If TTIP is agreed, health, education and water will each face being opened up to private companies.
 The chances of rolling back any privatisation of previously publicly owned entities will be seriously diminished.

 Regulations on the financial sector introduced in the wake of the 2008 financial crash are also in the sights of big business, as are restrictions which protect the welfare of farm animals or protection for consumers’ data online.

 TTIP is less of a negotiation about trade and more of a full frontal attack on society by transnational corporations wishing to impose their will on people both sides of the Atlantic.